 - The deeper technical documentation

-The Calculator was developed by Tom Athanasiou & Paul Baer of EcoEquity and Sivan Kartha & Eric Kemp-Benedict of the Stockholm Environment Institute, who also developed a specific effort-sharing approach, the Greenhouse Development Rights framework (which has since been generalized into the Climate Equity Reference framework.
+The Calculator was originally developed by Tom Athanasiou & Paul Baer of EcoEquity and Sivan Kartha & Eric Kemp-Benedict of the Stockholm Environment Institute, who also developed a specific effort-sharing approach, the Greenhouse Development Rights framework (which has since been generalized into the Climate Equity Reference framework.
 Most of the initial Calculator programming was also done by Eric, with the assistance of Douglas Wang.
 Tyler Kemp-Benedict did most of the user-interface design and implementation.
-More recently, Christian Holz has joined the CERP team, and among much else, has become a key team programmer.
-The core funding for these efforts has been provided by the Stockholm Environment Institute, the Rockefeller Brothers Fund and Christian Aid.
+For the last few years, since 2015, Christian Holz has been the principle programmer of the Calculator and maintainer of the code base.

 We are continually developing the Climate Equity Reference Calculator, and often make changes to the underlying database.
 Please check with us before using the outputs in a publication to ensure that you are using the most recent stable version.
 And do send feedback or bug reports.